The most powerful iMac Apple has ever created.

 SSD and RAM

 The iMac Pro can be configured with up to 4TB of solid state storage, though the base machine ships with a 1TB SSD.
 It also supports up to 128GB of 2666MHz DDR4 ECC memory, which minimizes errors in data.
 The entry-level $4,999 machine comes with 32GB RAM, and RAM can be upgraded after purchase by Apple or an Apple Authorized Service Provider.
+As of March 2019, the iMac Pro supports a maximum of 256GB of RAM.

 In the entry-level machine, there are four 8GB DIMM RAM modules, while upgraded models feature 4x16GB and 4x32GB arrangements.
 While the iMac Pro supports quad-channel memory, customers who are planning to upgrade the RAM after purchase need to replace all four modules.